wizeline/wize-docs/onboarding/README.md

 #### Plan

-Ideally, the Staffing Manager has provided basic information about the next week's new-hires &mdash; at least name and initial assignment &mdash; _before_ this meeting so that appropriate project(s) and coaches have already been identified.
+Ideally, the Staffing Manager has provided basic information about the next week's new-hires &mdash; at least name and initial assignment &mdash; enough _before_ this meeting so that appropriate project(s) and Coaches can be identified and attend this meeting.

 - Staffing Manager provides information on next week's new-hires
   - Experience summary
   - Concerns expressed during interview process
-- Orient new Coaches
+- Orient new Coaches if/as needed
-- Select User Story(ies) from the project backlog(s)
+- Coaches and Product Owner(s) select User Story(ies) from the project backlog(s)
+- Discuss needs, risks, _etc._

 #### Preparation & Demo